MrDanPotter/comic-maker/src/store/README.md

 1. Test the Redux integration by uncommenting sections one at a time
 2. Remove the old state management code once Redux is working
 3. Add additional Redux features as needed
 4. Consider adding Redux DevTools for debugging
+5. Implement AI features that respond to the `aiEnabled` state